Sudeshna-Merugu/I3/README.md

 # Coqui

 This repository is to checkout how the Coqui TTS service can be run on local systems.
+Your output files will be created upon running the python scripts.

 Please clone this repo
 ```bash